TrollSkull/BashTube/README.md

 </p>

 ## ABOUT THE TOOL
-Download YouTube videos in MP3 and MP4 with this tool, with an easy to understand interface.
+Download YouTube videos or music in MP3 and MP4 with this tool, with an easy to understand interface.
 This tool works with both, the rooted device and the non-rooted.

 ## INSTALLATION: